uadmin/uadmin/docs/tutorial/part8.rst

 Congrats, you know now how to customize your own API by returning the data based on the limit, sorting the data in descending order, and assigning a value to the submodel that returns only one field.

-In the `next part`_, we will discuss about inserting the data to the models through the API that fetches multiple values.
+In the `next part`_, we will discuss about inserting the data to the models through the API by using multiple parameters.

 .. _next part: https://uadmin.readthedocs.io/en/latest/tutorial/part9.html